-- 47. CEDAW, CESCR, CRC and CMW require the State party to respond to the lists of issues and questions in writing, while CAT and CERD encourage the State party to do the same.
+- 47. CEDAW, CESCR, CMW, CRC and the Human Rights Committee require the State party to reply to the lists of issues and questions in writing, while CAT encourages the State party to do the same.
 CEDAW requires replies to be short, precise and to the point, and under 25 to 30 pages, although additional pages of statistical data may be included (A/59/38, paras.
 418 to 440).
-CEDAW formally requests a response within six weeks in order to allow time for translation before the session, and forwards unedited versions of the lists to the State party immediately after their adoption to maximize the time available for response. - 48.
-Given the short period of time between the pre-sessional working group and the subsequent session of CRC, States parties normally have only six weeks in which to submit their written responses to the Committee.
+CEDAW formally requests a reply within six weeks in order to allow time for translation before the session, and forwards unedited versions of the lists to the State party immediately after their adoption to maximize the time available for replies.
+CERD does not request a written reply by States parties. - 48.
+The Human Rights Committee forwards unedited versions of the lists of issues to the State party immediately after their adoption to maximize the time available to the State to draft its replies.
+It strongly encourages States parties to limit their replies to 30 pages and to submit them at least three months prior to the examination of reports so as to leave time for the translation of the replies into the working languages of the Committee (unless its programme of work requires it to schedule the consideration of a State party report only one session in advance).
+Given the short period of time between the pre-sessional working group and the subsequent session of CRC, States parties normally have only six weeks to submit their written replies to the Committee.
 At its forty-second session, CRC urged States to limit the written replies to 40 pages.
-The HRC strongly encourages States parties to submit written responses, and since the Committee's eighty-sixth session in March 2006, States parties have been invited to submit written replies (with a maximum of 30 pages) at least three weeks prior to the examination of reports in order to allow sufficient time for translation.
-The HRC forwards unedited versions of the lists of issues to the State party immediately after their adoption to maximize the time available for response.
-In the case of CESCR, States parties may have three months to submit their responses to the lists of issues when they are scheduled for a consideration at the following session or nine months if they are scheduled for the session after.
-They are requested approximately six weeks prior to the session at which the corresponding State party report is to be examined, in order to allow sufficient time for translation in the working languages of the Committee. - 49.
-Subject to timely submission, written responses submitted to CEDAW are published as official documents in the six United Nations languages and, together with the list of issues, are currently posted on the CEDAW web page.
-The annexes are distributed to the Committee in the language received, and posted on the CEDAW web page.
-States in general provide written replies within the given timeframe.
-In very few cases, where the lateness of replies does not allow for timely translation, only the original is posted on the website.
-Written responses to HRC in conformity with the above-mentioned guidelines are translated and posted on the HRC web page.
-CRC, CESCR and CAT also post the written responses on their websites as soon as they are received and, subject to timely submission, they are translated into the working languages of the Committees.
-In CERD, States parties are given six weeks to prepare their written replies, which are expected to be received by the Committee four weeks prior to the session, in order to leave sufficient time for translation.
-Written responses submitted to CRC and CMW are issued as official documents.
-They are translated into the working languages of the Committees and are available on the ODS.
+In the case of CESCR, States parties may have three months to submit their replies to the lists of issues when they are scheduled for consideration at the following session, or nine months if they are scheduled for the session after.
+They are requested approximately six weeks prior to the session at which the corresponding State party report is to be examined, in order to allow sufficient time for translation into the working languages of the Committee. - 49.
+Subject to timely submission, written replies submitted to CEDAW are published as official documents in the six United Nations languages and, together with the list of issues, posted on the CEDAW web page.
+The annexes are made available to the Committee in the language received, and posted on the CEDAW web page when received electronically.
+States in general provide written replies within the given time frame.
+In very few cases, where a delay in replies does not allow for timely translation, only the original is posted on the Committee's web page.
+Written replies to the Human Rights Committee that are in conformity with the above-mentioned guidelines are translated and posted on the Committee's web page.
+CAT, CESCR and CRC also post the written replies on their web pages as soon as they are received and, subject to timely submission, they are translated into the working languages of the committees.
+In CERD, written replies are not requested of States parties but, if submitted, are not published as official documents or translated.
+Written replies submitted to CRC and CMW are issued as official documents.
+They are translated into the working languages of the two Committees and are available in ODS.

-The role of the list of issues in the constructive dialogue
+The role of list of issues in the constructive dialogue